UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Let's make an array and find it's size and dimension.
+Let's make an array and find its size and dimension.

 Tasks:
-- Create an array named `arr1` that contains only elements with values 1 with a shape of (3,5).
+- Create an array named `arr1` that contains only elements with values 1 and a shape of (3,5).
 - Save the dimension and size of `arr1` in objects named `arr1_dim` and `arr1_size` respectively.